haha-lisa/RDM-Region-Aware-Diffusion-Model/README.md

-# Region-Aware Diffusion for Zero-shot Text-driven Image Editing
+# RDM: Region-Aware Diffusion for Zero-shot Text-driven Image Editing

 This is the official PyTorch implementation of the paper ''Region-Aware Diffusion for Zero-shot Text-driven Image Editing''.